nightscout/AndroidAPS/Testing-Combo.md

 - [ ] Disconnected pump (pump unreachable)
     - [ ] With local alerts enabled for 'pump unreachable', an alert must be triggered within 5 minutes after the configured threshold.
-(Don't set the threshold too low, e.g. 10 minutes, since there might be no need to set a TBR within such a short time).
+(Don't set the threshold too low, e.g. 10 minutes, since there might be no need to set a TBR within such a short time, but since there was no pump connection within that time, the alarm would be triggered).
 - [ ] Refilling cartridge
   - [ ] If TBR was cancelled by refilling, AAPS must detect this and create a TBR record in AAPS based on what the pump displays (not the full TBR duration, but what is displayed as remaining